manhph2211/ml-deployment/README.md

 Text to speech Service
 ====

 This repo aim to push a simple TTS model into production using torchserve and kubernetes.
 I also add Jenkine file for a simple CI/CD pipeline.
-I always aim to build clear template for you to even make better product :smile: Check out my previous [template](https://github.com/manhph2211/Image-Generation-App) in which I play with Jax and Docker-Compose if you interested.
+I always aim to build clear template for you to even make better product :smile: Check out my previous [template](https://github.com/manhph2211/Image-Generation-App) in which I play with Jax and Docker-Compose if you're interested.

 ```git clone https://github.com/manhph2211/TTSSVC && cd TTSSVC```